gustavo30rocha/simple-rag/README.md

 # Simple RAG System

 A simple, open-source Retrieval-Augmented Generation (RAG) system that allows you to query your documents using natural language.
-Built with LangChain, ChromaDB, and Ollama for a fully local, privacy-preserving solution.
+Built with LangChain, ChromaDB, and Ollama for a fully local solution.

 ## Features